gone-explauren/reading-notes/acl.md

 ## 5 steps to RBAC
 * What is Role Based Access Control (RBAC)?
-  * RBAC is a security model to manage and contol system access based on a user's role in an organization
+  * RBAC is a security model to manage and contol system access based on a user's role in an organization.
-  * This prevents the system from be access by / changes from being made by users without specific permissions
+  * This prevents the system from be access by / changes from being made by users without specific permissions.

 * Describe a Role/Permission heirarchy that you might implement using RBAC.
 Admin -> Managers -> Supervisors -> Employees -> some guy off the street (no permission)